Adobe-Marketing-Cloud/Summit2018/materials/src/headless-cms.md

 #### Activity 3 - Create XF Variations
-We now want to create variations of the XF, one for each of the different devices: desktop & mobile.
+We now want to create variations of the XF, one for each of the different use cases: AEM Sites & Mobile APp.
 We'll be following the Building Block best practices and using the block defined in Activity 2.

-##### Desktop Variation
+##### AEM Sites Variation
 1. Select the *Variations* drawer on the Sidebar.
 Ensure that the primary variation is selected (Named *Fleet Shoe*).

 1. Click *Create* -> *Variation*.